-Stays: Firms should be able to assess the risk of early termination of their financial contracts upon entry into resolution to limit any impact to the stability of the firm or the wider financial system.
+Stays: Firms should be able to assess the risk of early termination of their financial contracts upon entry into resolution, so as to limit any impact to the stability of the firm or the wider financial system.
 For Santander UK this risk is negligible.
-This is because the substantial majority of Santander UK's financial contracts are governed by English law and therefore fall within the scope of the Banking

-Act's general and temporary stay powers.
-(These powers enable the BoE to impose a general stay on certain financial contracts and to temporarily suspend the failed firm's payment and delivery obligations to protect financial stability in resolution.)
-The risk of early termination of contracts that are governed by non-English law, including those that do not fall into scope of the PRA Stays rules, is limited and does not represent a threat to the stability of Santander UK or to the wider financial system, primarily because there are very few such agreements.
-We are confident that this position will be maintained because new contracts are written under English law and/ or have appropriate contractual recognition terms contained in them.
-Detailed records relating to all financial contracts and counterparties are maintained as a matter of course and are readily accessible; these include contact details to facilitate engagement with counterparties through the resolution.
+This is because the substantial majority of Santander UK's financial contracts are governed by English law and therefore fall within the scope of the Banking Act's general and temporary stay powers (these powers enable the BoE to impose a general stay on certain financial contracts and to temporarily suspend the failed firm's payment and delivery obligations to protect financial stability in resolution).
+The risk of early termination of financial contracts that are governed by non-English law, including those that do not fall into scope of the PRA Stays rules, is limited and does not represent a threat to the stability of Santander UK or to the wider financial system, primarily because there are very few such agreements and exposures under those financial contracts are tightly monitored.
+We are confident that this position will not change because any new contracts are entered into under English law and/ or have appropriate contractual recognition terms contained in them.
+Detailed records relating to all financial contracts and counterparties are maintained as a matter of course and are readily accessible; these include contact details to facilitate engagement with counterparties through the resolution process.

 Operational Continuity in Resolution (OCIR): OCIR rules seek to ensure that firms can maintain continuity of their banking services and continue offering 'critical economic functions' throughout resolution.
-Santander UK made operational, organisational and contractual arrangements to ensure this is the case prior to January 2019 and has embedded the processes and governance that support their maintenance.
-Work is underway to broaden these arrangements to reflect the PRA's updated OCIR rules which come into force on 1 January 2023.
-We are confident that the risks to operational discontinuity have been mitigated in respect of both services that may be required to support assets that are sold as part of any restructuring and services that support the ongoing firm.
+Santander UK has made operational, organisational and contractual arrangements to ensure this is the case and that it meets the PRA's updated OCIR rules, which came into force on 01 January 2023.
+We are confident that the risks to operational continuity have been mitigated in respect of both services that may be required to support assets that are sold as part of any restructuring and services that support the ongoing firm.
 The contractual arrangements which underpin continuity ensure that these services will continue on the same basis throughout resolution, including where a third party acquires some or all of a critical function as part of restructuring, as long as the provider is paid for the service.
-They include arrangements with the UK and Group service companies and with third parties of Santander UK and the respective service companies.
+They include arrangements with the global service companies within the Banco Santander S.A.
+Group and with third parties of Santander UK.
+OCIR capabilities are supported by an internal Service Catalogue, which is hosted in an interactive tool, thereby facilitating timely reporting of relevant information on services and underpinning arrangements.

-Access to Financial Market Infrastructure (FMIs): in order to do business banks rely on FMIs to provide payment, settlement and clearing services.
+Access to Financial Market Infrastructure (FMIs): in order to do business, banks rely on FMIs to provide payment, settlement and clearing services.
 This is akin to the plumbing in the financial system and access to it through resolution is required, for example to ensure that the firm continues to be able to process payments.
-For the most part Santander UK accesses FMIs directly (it also accesses two FMIs via its parent).
-We have assessed the terms of our access to each FMI, have a good understanding of the actions that FMI providers may have discretion to take if the Santander UK Group were in stress or resolution, and have considered the mitigating actions that would be available to us.
-To the extent that the enhanced requirements imposed by FMIs include imposing additional collateral requirements or otherwise making available further liquidity resources, this is factored into the funding capabilities described above.
+Santander UK has a clear view of the FMIs it has access to and has capabilities in place to support timely data provision on its FMI relationships.
+We have also assessed the terms of our access to each FMI, have a good understanding of the actions that FMI providers may have discretion to take, if the Santander UK Group were in stress or resolution, and have considered the mitigating actions that would be available to us.
+To the extent that the enhanced requirements imposed by FMIs include imposing additional funding or collateral requirements, this is factored into the funding capabilities described above.